nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 *  `sort n/` Sorts the tasks by name alphabetically in ascending order.
 *  `sort d/` Sorts the tasks by description alphabetically in ascending order.
 *  `sort w/` Sorts the tasks by workload in descending order.
-*  `sort b/` Sorts the tasks by deadline so that the the task with closer the deadline in the list, the higher the task.
+*  `sort b/` Sorts the tasks by deadline so that the task with closer the deadline in the list, the higher the task.
 *  `sort m/` Sorts the tasks by module code alphabetically in descending order.
 *  `sort t/` Sorts the tasks by number of tags in descending order.
+*  `sort done/` Sorts the tasks by done status, with tasks that are not done coming first.
+   Note that this is the only time a done status prefix is used.

 ### Recurring tasks: `recur`